 Your Guest Post Management spreadsheet could be as simple as this:

 Prospecting for Guest Post opportunities

 Once you are ready, the next step is to start scraping or collecting prospects.
-I use Scrapebox, LinkAssistant and Manual Prospecting for this.
-If you are going to use LinkAssistant or any other automated software things are very easy.
-The only thing that you have to do is to insert your target keywords (related to your website) and the tools will do everything for you.
-In the case that you are using Scrapebox or Manual Outreaching, you will need to use some specific footprints in order to get more accurate results.
-I will add a download button so that you can see my own list of footprints that I had great success with.
+I use Scrapebox, LinkAssistant, and Manual Prospecting for this.
+If you are going to use LinkAssistant or any other automated software, things are straightforward.
+The only thing that you have to do is to insert your target keywords (related to your website), and the tools will do everything for you.
+In the case that you are using Scrapebox or Manual Outreaching, you will need to use some specific footprints to get more accurate results.
+I will add a download button so that you can see my list of footprints that I had great success using.

 Prospecting with LinkAssistant: